-The consolidated financial statements of the World Gold Council for the year ended 31 December 2012 are presented The World Gold Council is an Association established under Swiss Law and carried out its activities during 2012 through a number of subsidiaries, branches and representative offices, which are detailed in note 17 to the consolidated financial statements
+The consolidated financial statements of the World Gold Council for the year ended 31 December 2013 are presented.
+The World Gold Council is an Association established under Swiss Law and carried out its activities during 2013 through a number of subsidiaries, branches and representative offices together with an interest in a joint venture, which are detailed in notes 17 and 18 to the consolidated financial statements.

-The World Gold Council has voluntarily elected to comply with the International Financial Reporting Standards ("IFRS") in compiling its financial statements for the year ended 31 December 2012
+The World Gold Council has voluntarily elected to comply with the International Financial Reporting Standards ("IFRS") in compiling its financial statements for the year ended 31 December 2013